Mobile mushroom recognition apps have become increasingly popular among mycology enthusiasts, mushroom pickers, and even curious hikers.

 Lack of Support in Case of Error:

-- The apps do not replace the knowledge of an experienced mycologist.
+- Applications do not replace the knowledge of an experienced mycologist.
 They cannot guarantee 100% accurate identification, which is essential when dealing with dangerous mushrooms.
-If in doubt, it is always recommended to consult an expert.
+In case of doubt, it is always recommended to consult an expert.

 -